 The PSTP combines the intensive clinical training environment of Barnes-Jewish Hospital and its affiliates with rigorous research training in laboratories at Washington University.
 Trainees choose a research mentor from any of the 2,700 faculty members, representing a range of disciplines including cancer biology, microbiology, biomedical engineering, immunobiology, genomics, computational sciences, cell biology and biochemistry.

 Eligible applicants include graduates with a combined MD-PhD degree or an MD degree and a strong record of research experience.
 Applicants must fulfill all eligibility requirements for radiation oncology training.
 The most competitive candidates will have a strong commitment to a research career in academic medicine and an outstanding academic and research record.

 Application to this program requires a secondary application, in addition to the standard ERAS residency application.
-Those interested in applying for the PSTP are encouraged to express interest and obtain additional information by contacting PSTP program director for the Department of Radiation Oncology Julie Schwarz MD, PhD at firstname.lastname@example.org.
+Those interested in applying for the PSTP must apply for a residency position through ERAS first and if selected to interview, will be provided more PSTP-specific information and a supplemental application.
+To obtain additional information, you may contact PSTP program director for the Department of Radiation Oncology, Carmen Bergom, MD, PhD, at email@example.com.

 Current PSTP Trainees

 - MD, Health Sciences and Technology (HST) program: Harvard Medical School, Boston, MA (2019)